Student Preparedness Initiative: Readiness Inspired by Tradition

 How to register

-If you haven’t already, you will need to pay the $300 enrollment deposit.
-The deposit date is May 1, 2021, but the earlier you do so, the more options you’ll have for orientation and housing.
+You will need to pay the $300 enrollment deposit.
+The deposit date will be made available after spring semester, but the earlier you do so, the more options you’ll have for orientation and housing.
 Remember, the enrollment deposit is needed before you can take any other steps.
-If you are an Arizona resident who applied for financial aid and received a Pell Grant as part of your award, you can defer your enrollment deposit and apply for on-campus housing and dining for the fall 2021 semester.
+If you are an Arizona resident who applied for financial aid and received a Pell Grant as part of your award, you can defer your enrollment deposit and apply for on-campus housing and dining for the fall 2022 semester.

 You can pay your deposit at my.asu.edu.